fragaria/karmen-docs/docs/on-premise.md

 The directory `karmen` now contains at least the following files:

-- `docker-compose.yml` - A blueprint for all necessary services
+- `docker-compose.yml` - A blueprint for all the necessary services
 - `run-karmen.sh` - A startup script you can use to launch Karmen
 - `stop-karmen.sh` - A script you can use to stop Karmen
 - `update.sh` - An update script that can bring your installation up to date